-DC schemes are undergoing a significant period of change.
-The government is seeking to drive up governance standards and improve member outcomes at a time when retirement choices are becoming more complicated.
-We’re the leading law firm for DC, delivering practical legal advice to trustees and employers which draws on our experience and expertise.
+We are the leading law firm for DC, delivering practical legal advice to trustees and employers which draws on our experience and expertise.

-We advise some of the UK’s largest DC schemes on the full range of DC matters, from one-off innovative projects to day-to-day scheme management.
+We advise a broad range of DC schemes, including some of the UK’s largest trust-based schemes on the full range of DC matters, from one-off innovative projects to day-to-day scheme management.